johnberroa/CORY/readme.md

 "**C**ar **Ori**entation Convolutional Network"

-A convolutional neural network aimed at determining the compass direction of cars in their natural habitat, the street.
+A convolutional neural network aimed at determining the compass direction of cars.

 Future plans are to detect cars and to determine driving direction on roads.